 This small-scale site layout came from the 1977 station operations manual.

-Here is a good 1978 aerial shot directly over the dome, from the NOAA archive.
-I've given up trying to adjust the color, but there is a lot of detail, and the shadows from skylab, BIT and clean air are very pronounced.
+Here is a good 1978 aerial shot directly over the dome, from the NOAA archive credited to 1979 winterover John Bortniak.
+I've given up trying to adjust the color so my edited version is almost black-and-white, but there is a lot of detail, and the shadows from skylab, BIT and clean air are very pronounced.

 next map page | map index